 Lastly, it is incredible how our vendors all pulled together to create such a beautiful event for us.
 We are so grateful that everyone was professional and able to work together, meeting each other for the first time during our wedding weekend.”

 Fotografie: Alexandra Vonk | Styling & Planning: France Wedding Planner | Bloemen: Oz Home | Haar & Make-up: Tatiana Medved | Bruidsjurk: Netta BenShabu via The Wedding Atelier NYC | Schoenen: Gianvitto Rossi | Pak Bruidegom: Monsieur Brunold | Jurken bruidsmeisjes: Jenny Yoo | Videografie: Alex Sofo Wedding Films | Live band: Shine Live band Paris | Locatie: Domaine de Chantilly | ‘Getting Ready’ Locatie: Auberge du Jeu de Paume | Film Lab: Richard Photo Lab

 Dromen jullie net als Grace en Francis van een destination wedding?
 Dan zijn deze tips voor trouwen in het buitenland voor jullie!

 Frankrijk is rijkelijk voorzien in de meest prachtige en koninklijke kastelen en landhuizen.
 In deze blog delen wij enkele van onze favoriete trouwlocaties in Frankrijk.

-Dusty Blue Bruidsfotograaf Alexandra Vonk is net als wij dol op Frankrijk en reisde eerder af naar Chateau de Champlatreux, net als Chantilly gelegen vlak boven Parijs.
-Kijk achter de deuren van dit prachtige chateau in de blog Koninklijk trouwen in Frankrijk.
+Dusty Blue Bruidsfotograaf Alexandra Vonk is net als wij dol op Frankrijk en reisde eerder af naar Chateau de Champlatreux.
+Net als Chateau de Chantilly ligt ook dit prachtige kasteel vlak boven Parijs.
+Kijk achter de deuren van dit prachtige chateau in de blog Koninklijk trouwen bij Chateau de Champlatreux.